-SimpCon is a fully synchronous standard for on-chip interconnections.
-It is a point-to-point connection between a master and a slave.
 The master starts either a read or write transaction.
 Master commands are single cycle to free the master to continue on internal operations during an outstanding transaction.
 The slave has to register the address when needed for more than one cycle.
-The slave also registers the data on a read and provides it to the master for more than a single cycle.
+The slave also registers the result of a read request and provides it to the master for more than a single cycle.
 This property allows the master to delay the actual read if it is busy with internal operations.

-The slave signals the end of the transaction through a novel ready counter to provide an early notification.
-This early notification simplifies the integration of peripherals into pipelined masters.
+The slave signals the end of the transaction through a novel ready counter.
+This counter provides an early master notification.
+This early notification simplifies the integration of slaves into a system with pipelined masters.
+Slaves can support different levels of pipelining.